 BuzzPost weaknesses — to be fair

 We're not pretending BuzzPost is perfect.
-Here are two genuine weaknesses:
+Here are two genuine weaknesses, both easy to work around:

 1. Requires minimal technical comfort.
 If you don't know how to SSH or run a basic command, you'll need initial help.
 We're not 100% click-and-go cloud.
-That said, our team helps with initial setup — it usually takes about an hour.
+That said, our team helps with initial setup — it usually takes about an hour, versus months of development in DIY.

 2. Israel-only focus.
 If you operate in the US or Europe, other tools are better tailored.
 BuzzPost is built for Hebrew/Russian Facebook Groups, Israeli phone formats, shekel currency.
-If you're in Miami, this isn't for you.
+If you're in Miami, this isn't for you; but if you're in Israel, that focus is exactly the advantage.

 Bottom line: numbers speak